sleshep/synscan-go/README.md

 # synscan-go SYN Port scanner written in Go

-synscan-go is a simple SYN port scanner written in Pure Go. with no libpcap required.
+`synscan-go` is a simple SYN port scanner written in Pure Go. with no libpcap required.

-It only support linux system.
+Only support linux system.

+# Features
+* Blazing fast scan speed. only 5s for /24 ip range.
+* Written in pure Go. no c libs required.

 ## Installation